ubercomrade/esdeg/README.md

 Command `enREST.py set` is used for analisys SET of genes (input of gene list is used).

-Command `enREST.py fasta` is used for analisys user FASTA files (input of sequences in FATSA format is used).
+Command `enREST.py Rpreparation` is used for preparing motif data base for next analisys (input of motifs in HOCOMOCO/MEME format is used).

 ## DEG case